-There are also ways that you can use both short and long term tactics to compliment each other.
+There are also ways that you can use both short and long term tactics to complement each other.
 For example, you could run an advertising campaign that has the goal of building your email list.
 In this case, the short-term tactic supports the long-term tactic by increasing the size of the audience that could be reached with the business’s email marketing.

 Where to start